Fastly Next-Gen WAF (powered by Signal Sciences)

 - On Fastly’s cloud-hosted infrastructure (Cloud WAF).
 To use Cloud WAF, you must upload a TLS certificate, add an origin server using the Signal Sciences Hosted Dashboard, and update your DNS records to point to the appropriate servers.

 The Signal Sciences Hosted Dashboard (Hosted Dashboard) is a web interface that you can use to investigate anomalous web traffic and see what actions, if any, Next-Gen WAF performed in response to certain requests.
 You can also use the Hosted Dashboard to create Workspaces.
-A Workspace is a user-defined set of rules and settings for applications and origin servers.
+A Workspace (also known as a Site) is a user-defined set of rules and settings for applications and origin servers.
 The Hosted Dashboard allows you to create multiple Workspaces to differentiate between one or more APIs, microservices, or web applications.
 For each Workspace, you can use the Hosted Dashboard to add rules for requests, configure site alert thresholds, and add integrations to other systems.

 As part of Next-Gen WAF, we may aggregate the attack data collected from use of Next-Gen WAF and combine it with data collected from security and other services offered as part of the Fastly platform, including for other subscribers.
 We use these data insights (threat intelligence) to analyze and detect potential future anomalies or attacks and to improve, secure, provide, and market Fastly services in a manner that does not associate the threat intelligence with or identify any subscriber.
 For example, you receive the benefits of this threat intelligence via the Network Learning Exchange (NLX) feature that adds a unique signal to information in the Hosted Dashboard and alerts you to potential bad actors that have been identified elsewhere in the subscriber network.